 4. Audience Targeting

-Another useful feature for organizing your site is audience targeting which allows you to show content to a select group.
+Another of the useful SharePoint features for organizing your site is audience targeting which allows you to show content to a select group.
 This is not a security feature but I used to see businesses use it that way.
 It is simply a way to ensure that relevant content is being displayed.

 Audience targeting can be enabled on navigation links (image below), site pages, and certain web parts like the News and Highlighted Content web parts.
 You do have to be careful when using this feature.
 If you tag the wrong group or use it too much, it will cause confusion as site visitors may be content that they’re expecting to see or the opposite.

-While the above is not a comprehensive list, I think they’re a good starting point.
+While the above SharePoint Features are not a comprehensive list, I think they’re a good starting point.
 There are other features that are super helpful if you have the organization and team to get you there but can sometimes seem daunting for businesses that are looking for quick wins.

 A really important feature is Content Types and that is a way to classify documents that you are working with.
 By default, the Content Type used in a library is “Document.”
 You can create additional content types with their own columns for a particular type of document.
 An example could be an Invoice with columns for Service Offered, Invoice Number, and Invoice Date which can be used to search or filter for specific files.
 You can then use those columns to create different views or generate better search results.